Industrial Sump Pumps

 Safety considerations when using sump pumps for high solids include:

-• Proper training for personnel operating the pumps
+• Proper industry training and reference documents for personnel to learn how to operate the pumps

 • Adherence to safety protocols and regulations